andyl/mvcondo/README.md

 ## Building

-This project is build using 'webgen'.
+This project is built using an old version of `webgen`, which only runs on Ruby 1.8.7.

-webgen requires Ruby 1.8.7  (ruby-install ruby 1.8.7)

     ruby-install ruby 1.8.7
     cd <dir>/mvcondo